Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Numerical experiments

 \paragraph*{Using optimal control to keep a confined initial distribution confined over time} After these successful tests of the forward solver, we continue with testing our whole optimization method of \autoref{algo:OptAlgo}.
-Our goal is to find a control that leads to confinement of the plasma (i.e., the plasma stays away from the boundary of $\Omega_x$) for all times in the time interval $[0,T]$, provided that we start with a confined initial state.
-More precisely, we choose our initial data as smooth, bell-shaped functions $\mathring f^\pm$ which are compactly supported in $\Omega$ and symmetric about the axis $x=p_{\max}/2$ (see, e.g., \cite[Appendix C.4]{Evans2010PDEs} for an explicit definition of such functions).
-In \autoref{fig:Evolution_MeanVar_NeuBdry_noControl}, the results of the evolution of the model without applying any control are plotted.
-To be precise, the evolution of the mean and variance of the distribution of electrons and ions are displayed over $[0,T]$ together with the maximal deviation $\max(\Delta_x^\pm)$ of the numerical particles from the center of the spatial domain $\Omega_x$.
-For every timestep $k = 1,\ldots,N_t$, this maximal deviation is defined as
+Our goal is to find a control that leads to confinement of the plasma (i.e., the plasma stays away from the boundary of $\Omega_x$) during the time interval $[0,T]$, provided that we start with a confined initial state.
+More precisely, we use the structure of $\theta^\pm$ and $\varphi^\pm$ given in \eqref{def:phitheta} with the phase-space profiles

+which are, in this case, time-independent.
+These choices are supposed to ensure that the mean position of the particles is close to the center of the space domain $\Omega_x = (0, x_{\max})$, and that the mean velocity of the particles is close to zero.
+As variance matrices we choose